zma/cc0/README.md

 cc0 is designed and implemented in the [ECSA](http://www.cse.ust.hk/~lingu/ecsa/) group directed by [Prof. Lin Gu](http://www.cse.ust.hk/~lingu/).
 This project is contributed by a group of people.

 * Xiang Gao.
 Implemented the first version of cc0 to compile c0 code to [DISA](http://www.zhiqiangma.com/homepage/publication/dvm-tc-draft.pdf).
-* [Zhiqiang Ma](http://www.zhiqiangma.com/homepage/).
+* [Eric Zhiqiang Ma](http://www.ericzma.com/homepage/).
 Implemented libi0.
 Implemented the new backend for generating i0 code.
 Implemented the IL optimization layer.
 Maintaining the c0 and libi0.
-* Lin Gu
+* Lin Gu.
+Directed the design and development of c0/cc0.
 * Weiwei Jian
 * An incomplete list of contributors can be found on [github](https://github.com/zma/cc0/graphs/contributors).